Tech-How/Light-Theme-for-YouTube-Music/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this skin
+about: Suggest an idea for this style
 title: ''
 labels: ''
 assignees: ''